Caring for your citrus trees in the autumn

 Citrus trees are not deciduous.
 One or two leaves is not too much of a concern but more than this and it’s a sign that your tree is unhappy.
 This is almost always to do with too little or too much water – not sure which?
 And it can be tricky – Give us a call on 01825 721162 and we’ll do our best to advise you.
 Other things that can cause leaf drop are sudden or dramatic changes in temperature, under floor heating or being too near to a radiator or being in too draughty a position - but again if you're not sure - do get in touch.

 Outdoors birds and other insects plus the cooler night time temperatures will keep most pests at bay which is another good reason to keep plants outside as long as you can.
 Indoors over winter, the warm conditions can become breeding grounds for pests so it's a good idea to give your plants a really good check over before bringing them in for the winter.

 Scale, mealy bug, red spider mite, aphids and caterpillars all do like citrus trees but the trick is to catch them early.
 Round brown circles, white sticky fluff, webbing, holes in the leaves or stickiness are all signs of pest attack and should be treated as soon as possible.
-A soapy washing up liquid solution is normally good enough if the infestation hasn't got too advanced.
-Spray on to the leaves morning or evening a few times a week until it's cleared.
+A solution made up of diatomacheous earth and washing up liquid is our go to solution if the infestation hasn't got too advanced.
+Follow our simple guide hereand spray on to the leaves morning or evening a few times a week until it's cleared.

 Not sure what you've got? send us a picture by email or via our Facebook page or give us a call and we'll be more than happy to help you identify any problems.